 Established in March 2008, the All-Party Parliamentary Group on Science & Technology in Agriculture (APPGSTA) aims to promote debate among UK politicians and other stakeholders, not only to understand the role of science and technology in 21st Century agriculture, but also to identify any policy, knowledge-based or regulatory barriers to its adoption.
-The Group's activities are supported by a range of food, farming and research organisations including: Agricultural Industries Confederation (AIC), agricultural biotechnology council (ABC), British Society of Plant Breeders (BSPB), CropLife UK, Maltsters Association of Great Britain (MAGB), UK Flour Millers, National Farmers' Union (NFU), NIAB and European Forum of Farm Animal Breeders (EFFAB).
+The Group's activities are supported by a range of food, farming and research organisations including: Agricultural Industries Confederation (AIC), agricultural biotechnology council (ABC), British Society of Plant Breeders (BSPB), CropLife UK, Maltsters Association of Great Britain (MAGB), UK Flour Millers, National Farmers' Union (NFU) and NIAB.

-Introduction by George Freeman MP
+Introduction by Julian Sturdy MP

-This report updates and summarises information presented to the All-Party Parliamentary Group on Science and Technology, through both written evidence and oral presentations at meetings, in response to our call for evidence into the farming technologies, innovations and practices which can help deliver on the UK's Net Zero commitments.
+In late 2022, the All-Party Parliamentary Group on Science & Technology in Agriculture launched a call for evidence into the farming technologies, innovations and practices which can help deliver on the UK's Net Zero commitments.

-Our starting point was that climate change should be tackled by encouraging new green technologies and scientific innovations, rather than by imposing measures which might harm economic growth and living standards, and ultimately reduce domestic food production.
+The starting point for the inquiry was that climate change should be tackled by encouraging new green technologies and scientific innovations, rather than by imposing measures which might harm economic growth and living standards, and ultimately reduce domestic food production.